 The Company' Articles of Incorporation currently authorize the issuance of 50,000,000 shares of Common Stock (par value \$.0001) and 2,000,000 shares of Preferred Stock (par value \$.0001) with the Board of Directors having the right to set the rights, privileges and preferences of any preferred stock issued.
 There are currently 23,245,539 shares of the Company's Common Stock outstanding and 13,492,845 shares of Common Stock reserved for issuance under warrants, options and certain other contractual purchase rights, a total commitment of 36,738,384 shares of the 50,000,000 shares.
 No shares of or rights to acquire Preferred Stock are outstanding.
 The Company may need additional authorized capital stock for issuance in connection with stock splits, acquisitions, stock options, issuance of securities, and new financing transactions with Preferred Stock being increased to establish a ratio of 10% authorized Preferred to Common Stock.
-Accordingly, on February 19, 2002, the Company's Board approved an amendment to Article II of the Company's Articles of Incorporation to increase the authorized Common Stock to 20,000,000 shares as set forth in the attachment to this Proxy.
+Accordingly, on February 19, 2002, the Company's Board approved an amendment to Article II of the Company's Articles of Incorporation to increase the authorized Common Stock to 200,000,000 shares and Preferred Stock to 20,000,000 shares as set forth in the attachment to this Proxy.
 The amendment also more clearly states the Board of Directors' rights under Oregon law to both (i) designate the rights, privileges and obligations of and (ii) issue the Preferred Stock in the Articles of Incorporation, which rights can be exercised without further shareholder approval.
-Such restatement of the Board of Directors' rights under Oregon law to both (i) designate the preferred stock does not make any substantive change to those rights under Oregon law, except for the increase in the number of preferred shares to which such right would apply if this proposed amendment is adopted.
-Except for the issuance of shares of Common Stock to satisfy existing rights, such as outstanding options or warrants, to acquire Common Stock, the Company has no present plans to issue any Common Stock or Preferred Stock.
+Such restatement of the Board of Directors' rights to both designate the rights, privileges and preferences of and issue the preferred stock does not make any substantive change to those rights under Oregon law, except for the increase in the number of preferred shares to which such right would apply if this proposed amendment is adopted.
+Except for the issuance of shares of Common Stock to satisfy existing rights, such as outstanding options or warrants, to acquire Common Stock, the Company has no present plans to issue any C